 This foundational instruction is the first step to becoming a restorative justice volunteer and joining a growing network of community-based restorative councils around the country.
 Also, a two-day Facilitator Training will be held

 News: Year-End Restorative Justice Stats in SR Schools

-Check out the "Close to Home" op-ed we wrote in the Press Democrat showing the success of restorative programs in Santa Rosa schools.
+Our "Close to Home" op-ed in the Press Democrat shows the success of restorative programs in Santa Rosa schools.

 News: Cook Middle School Memorial Garden

 Restorative Resources staff joined with students, teachers and community members to plant a garden in memory of Andy Lopez and others who have been lost at Cook Middle School.
 See photo gallery.

 Two SSU psychology students teamed up with Restorative Resources to host a campus forum on restorative justice.

 News: Cover story on Restorative Resources in Santa Rosa Schools

 The Bohemian focused their in-depth cover story on Restorative Resources and our schools programs in Santa Rosa.

 Writer Leilani Clark enrolled in our Intro to Restorative Justice training and interviewed staff members, school board members, probation department staff and, most importantly, the youth whose lives have been changed in our programs.